juliencarponcy/AP_histology/README.md

 ### Export
 - Full Slides acquired with ZEN:
   - Open ZEN blue
-  - ​	Select maximum 3 channels and change their display color to Green, Red, and Blue.
-If less than 3 channels, just leave out one color, if more than 3, we'll have to had an extra step.
+  - Select maximum 3 channels and change their display color to Green, Red, and Blue.
+If less than 3 channels, just leave out one color, if more than 3, we'll have to have an extra step.
 Meanwhile, just leave out one not displayed.

 ​			§ Not Cyan, Magenta, White etc..